Our Veterinarians

 Rebecca Kaufman, Certified Veterinary Technician

 Rebecca joined Georgetown Veterinary Hospital in the Fall of 2020 with an Associate’s degree from Norwalk Community College in Veterinary Technology.
 She completed her internship at our hospital and is a Certified Veterinary Technician.
-Rebecca also has a Bachelor’s degree in communications from the University of Virginia in 1987 and her Master’s degree in education from Pace University in 1994.
+Rebecca also has a Bachelor’s degree in communications from the University of Virginia in 1987 and a Master’s degree in education from Pace University in 1994.
 Rebecca taught BOTH 2nd and 6th grades before deciding to stay home while her children were young.
-During that time, she volunteered at ROAR, the local animal shelter.
-Rebecca’s love of animals and compassionate nature inspired her return to school with the goal of beginning a second career.
+During that time, she volunteered at ROAR (Ridgefield Operation Animal Rescue), the local animal shelter.
+Rebecca’s love of animals and compassionate nature inspired her return to school with the goal of pursuing a second career.
 She lives in Ridgefield with her husband, three kids, four cats, one dog, a gecko and a fish.

 Our Assistants